-- Store all chemical liquids, fluids, and petroleum products (except bitumen), in double-walled tanks or in secondary containment.
-Secondary containment includes an impervious surface surrounded with a containment berm or dike that is capable of containing 10% of the total enclosed tank volume or 110% of the volume contained in the largest tank, whichever is greater. - To prevent precipitation from accumulating in secondary containment provide a roof or equivalent structure. - If cover is not practicable, the SWPPP must include a description of how accumulated water will be managed and disposed of. - 2.
-Label containers (e.g., "Used Oil," "Spent Solvents," "Fertilizers and Pesticides"). - Fully drain and cap empty containers.
-Minimize the number of empty containers on site. - Fit all dumpsters containing leachable materials with a lid that must remain closed when not in use, or alternatively keep the dumpster under cover. - 5.
-Locate spill kits at all stationary fueling stations, fuel transfer stations, mobile fueling units, and used oil storage/transfer stations. - Use drip pans or equivalent containment measures during all petroleum transfer operations. - 7.
+1. Store all chemical liquids, fluids, and petroleum products (except bitumen), in double-walled tanks or in secondary containment.
+Secondary containment includes an impervious surface surrounded with a containment berm or dike that is capable of containing 10% of the total enclosed tank volume or 110% of the volume contained in the largest tank, whichever is greater.

+- a.
+To prevent precipitation from accumulating in secondary containment provide a roof or equivalent structure. - b.
+If cover is not practicable, the SWPPP must include a description of how accumulated water will be managed and disposed of. - 2.
+Label containers (e.g., "Used Oil," "Spent Solvents," "Fertilizers and Pesticides"). - 3.
+Fully drain and cap empty containers.
+Minimize the number of empty containers on site. - 4.
+Fit all dumpsters containing leachable materials with a lid that must remain closed when not in use, or alternatively keep the dumpster under cover. - 5.
+Locate spill kits at all stationary fueling stations, fuel transfer stations, mobile fueling units, and used oil storage/transfer stations. - 6.
+Use drip pans or equivalent containment measures during all petroleum transfer operations. - 7.
 Conduct all vehicle and equipment cleaning operations per the following: - a.
 Permittees may use low pressure (under 100 psi) cold water to rinse mud off of vehicles and equipment provided no soap is used.
-Route rinse water to an on-site sediment treatment structure (e.g. sediment trap, catch basin with gravity separator, or treatment pond). - Conduct all other vehicle and equipment cleaning operations under cover or in a bermed area to prevent commingling of wash water and stormwater. - This wash water must drain to a proper collection system (i.e., not the stormwater drainage system). - Do not discharge any wastewater from concrete truck wash-out areas or from concrete trucks directly to surface water or groundwater.
-Treat this wastewater in a lined impoundment. - Store unhardened concrete, any type of concrete solids (does not include fully cured or recycled concrete), returned asphalt, and cold mix asphalt on a bermed impervious surface.
+Route rinse water to an on-site sediment treatment structure (eg. sediment trap, catch basin with gravity separator, or treatment pond). - b.
+Conduct all other vehicle and equipment cleaning operations under cover or in a bermed area to prevent commingling of wash water and stormwater. - i.
+This wash water must drain to a proper collection system (i.e., not the stormwater drainage system). - ii.
+Do not discharge any wastewater from concrete truck wash-out areas or from concrete trucks directly to surface water or groundwater.
+Treat this wastewater in a lined impoundment. - 8.
+Treat wastewater that comes into contact with the overspray and drip-off of release agents with an oil water separator.
+Oil water separators should meet the design criteria in Section 11.6, Volume V, of the SWMMWW (Section 5.10.6 of the SWMMEW).
+Do not allow the discharge of release agents directly to ground. - 9.
+Store uncured concrete, any type of concrete solids (does not include fully cured or recycled concrete), and cold mix asphalt on a bermed impervious surface.
 This includes comeback concrete, ecology blocks, septic tanks, jersey barriers, and other cast concrete products.
 Treat all stormwater that contacts these materials in a lined impoundment.
 Discharge of this water is subject to the effluent limitations in S2 and must not cause a violation of water quality standards.